Best High Traffic WordPress Hosting 2026 (500-User Load Tests)

 • Performance benchmarks less publicly available vs competitors

-• WooCommerce Opt.: Built-in
+• WooCommerce TTFB: Built-in

 Liquid Web's WordPress-Focused Sibling — Auto-Scaling Built In